Can I use my mobile phone to buy tickets?

 Will I have to pay fees when I purchase my tickets?

-Overture Center requires a nominal per-ticket facility fee ($3) when you purchase directly from them.
+Overture Center requires a per-ticket and per order fee when you purchase online or over the telephone.
 The fee goes to Overture Center and does NOT profit BDDS.
-Overture Center also has a service charge for web and telephone orders.
+Visiting the Overture Center box office at 201 State Street in person saves on additional fees.

 How can full time students enjoy BDDS?